Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 Binaural beats are a form of auditory entrainment.
 Which means they influence brain activity when heard in headphones.

-There is clear evidence that visual entrainment can increase the likelihood of seizures in people with photosensitive epilepsy.
-For example strobe lights.
-Audio-visual entrainment can also increase the likelihood of seizures.
+There is clear evidence that visual entrainment such as strobe lights can increase the likelihood of seizures in people with photosensitive epilepsy.

 However, there is no clear evidence that auditory entrainment alone such as binaural beats can cause seizures.

-One study found that audio entrainment is much weaker than visual entrainment.
 Therefore, it is suggested that binaural beats are safe even for people with epilepsy.

 However, if you have a history of seizures and are concerned, please speak with your doctor before using binaural beats.

-How Restful meditones are different to binaural beats
+How are meditones® different to binaural beats?

-At Restful, we combine binaural beats with contemporary ambient music, to create meditones.
 Because they’re tones that give you the benefits of deep meditation without any of the effort.

 1. Stress Relief: Listening to music activates the parasympathetic nervous system and reduces the stress response